Stars keep playoff hopes alive with 5-2 win over Lightning

 It has been taxing both physically and mentally.

-“When you go through 11 weeks of four games every six nights and you don’t get a two-day break in there, it’s a tremendous physical toll,” Dallas coach Rick Bowness said.
+“When you go through 11 weeks of four games every six nights and you don’t get a two-day break in there, it’s a tremendous physical toll,” Bowness said.
 “You can’t help but feel tired and beat up a little bit.
 The mental side of trying to play at a high level, which you have to do when you are in our position in particular, it’s tough to stay up for every game.
 But I give our guys credit because they’ve kept us in both and kept us in the hunt.”

 UP NEXT